-Ray's latest sculpture opens the show.
-Produced in solid aluminum, it is a copy of the Roman replica of the Great Eleusinian Relief in the collection of the Metropolitan Museum of Art.
-The show continues with a materially seductive work that previously existed only in photographic documentation.
-It combines wood, rope, and brick and sets the stage for a career that could be characterized as transforming experiences into objects.
+The show includes two materially seductive works that previously existed only as photographic documentation.
+One pairs a steel plate with fluorescent tubes, the other combines wood, rope, and brick; together they set the stage for a career that could be characterized as transforming experiences into objects.
 The process of making causes a transformation and creates some new immaterial property.